onevcat/UniWebView-Docs/docs/guide/faq.md

 ## Can I render a texture from the webview in the game?

 No, UniWebView is not designed for grabbing a page and rendering it to a texture in your game object.
 It is a view added above Unity's view, without interrupting the Unity game.
 You can use it to show something like a game FAQ page, events notification or release note.
-You can set the size of webview so you can decide if the Unity game scene can be seen or not, but it is not and will not be a in-game texture render solution.
+You can set the size of webview so you can decide if the Unity game scene can be seen or not, but it is not and will not be an in-game texture render solution.

 ## Can I put some Unity GUI/object above of UniWebView?

 No, you can't.

-UniWebView is a layer from system and is added above of the whole Unity view.
+UniWebView is a layer of the system UI and is added above of the whole Unity view.
 That means it is always floating over your Unity scene.
 You can never put your elements from Unity above of the webpage.
 You can only organize the layout of your Unity elements and the web view to make them look good together.
 With the help of `ReferenceRectTransform`, it should be quite easy.

 ## Which platforms could UniWebView work on?